There are new requirements for the Tour of Heroes app:

 - Call the service to get heroes inside the Angular

-In this dashboard we cherry-pick four heroes (2nd, 3rd, 4th, and 5th) with the
+In this dashboard you specify four heroes (2nd, 3rd, 4th, and 5th).

-Refresh the browser and see four heroes in the new dashboard.
+open_in_browser Refresh the browser to see four hero names in the new dashboard.

-Although we display the details of a selected hero at the bottom of the
+While the details of a selected hero displays at the bottom of the

 Routing to a hero detail

-The new route is a bit unusual in that we must tell the
+The new route is unusual in that you must tell the

 HeroDetailComponent which hero to show.